 Exceptions to Electronic Filing

-For tax year 2018, the TD has established a series of exceptions for electronic filing of the Corporate Tax Returns.
+For tax year 2018, the TD has established a series of exceptions for electronic filing of Corporate Tax Returns.
 Those corporations that qualify for any of these exceptions must submit the tax return on paper and use Form 480.2-2018 Corporate Income Tax Return– which includes the watermark “Requires Form 483.4”.

 Following, we include a list of the exceptions for Electronic Filing:

 - Foreign Corporation not engaged in any industry or business in Puerto Rico that only informs a sale of a real estate property in Puerto Rico.

 - Foreign Corporation not engaged in any industry or business in Puerto Rico with income related to a business or industry in Puerto Rico (Annex U).